Unovamata/Neopets-Shop-And-Attic-Autobuyer-Cracked/README.md

 - Click the "Select Folder" button to install the extension.

 ### CRX File
-- Click and hold the .crx file you downloaded and drag it inside the extensions menu.
+- Click and hold the .crx file you downloaded inside the .RAR file and drag it inside the extensions menu.
 - A pop-up window will appear asking you for permission to install the extension.
 NeoBuyer+ depends on the user's browser history to return back to main shops, so do not fret.
 We do not store any data.

 > **Use the tool at your own risk, do not be greedy.** Research legitimate times and adjust settings based on your ping.
 Lower the Autobuyer's times if you lose out on too many items, but use the tool responsibly.